DEEPTHIIIIII/VSDC-KAR-IAOMR-CONFERENCE/README.md

 4. Set up MongoDB:

    - Install MongoDB on your system if not already installed.
-   - Configure the MongoDB connection in `app.js` or the appropriate configuration file.
+   - Configure the MongoDB connection in `server.js` .

 5. Start the server:

    ```
-   npm start
+   node server.js
    ```

 6. Access the application: